Billericay

 Billericay (/bɪləˈrɪkiː/ BIL-ə-RIK-ee) is a historic market town and civil parish in the Borough of Basildon, Essex, England.
 It lies 23 mi east of the City of London.
+At the 2021 census, the parish had a population of 28,562 and the built-up area was 34,075.

 The town was founded in the 13th century by the Abbot of West Ham, in his Manor of Great Burstead.
 During the Peasants’ Revolt of 1381, the Essex rebels were defeated in a battle with Richard II's forces in the Battle of Billericay.
 In 1620, four local people were on board the Mayflower as it sailed to Massachusetts, to establish the first English settlement in what would become the north of the United States.
-The town has long taken a pride in this connection, and many businesses and other organisations use the name Mayflower, with the Town Council and other local organisations using it as their emblem.
+The town has long taken a pride in this connection; many businesses and other organisations use the name Mayflower, with the town council and other local organisations using it as their emblem.

-Toponym
+Toponymy

 The origin of the name Billericay is unclear.
-It was first recorded as "Byllyrica" in 1291.
+It was first recorded as Byllyrica in 1291.
 The urban settlement, which was within the manor and parish of Great Burstead, was one of many founded in the late 13th century in an already densely populated rural landscape.

 Several suggestions for the origin of the place name include: